 What will our legacy be?

-Chicago200 is an annual leadership program that convenes young diverse leaders from across the Chicagoland area to address the question: "What will we make our city known for by its 200th Birthday?"
+Chicago200 is an annual leadership program that convenes young diverse leaders from across the Chicagoland area to address the question: "How will we make Chicago a city for all?"

 "The program provided me with insight into Chicago’s young leaders and how those individuals were impacting change.
 I grow inspired at the thought of the program and am thankful to have had the opportunity to participate.
 I believe this will impact Chicago's future in significant ways.”